Skip to main content

 • Mucinex D (guaifenesin / pseudoephedrine) and Mucinex DM (guaifenesin / dextromethorphan) are two over-the-counter cough and cold medications.
 Mucinex D is kept behind the pharmacy counter, while Mucinex DM is kept out on the floor with other cold products.

 • Mucinex D is better for a stuffy nose and chest congestion.
-But it’s not recommended for children under 12 or people with high blood pressure.
+But it’s not recommended for children under age 12 or people with high blood pressure.
 Mucinex D comes as oral tablets.

 • Mucinex DM is better for quieting a cough.
-It’s safer for people with high blood pressure.
-Mucinex DM also comes in several formulations, including an oral cough syrup.
+It’s also safer for people with high blood pressure.
+Mucinex DM comes in several formulations, including an oral cough syrup.

-Access savings on related medications
+Save on related medications

 In the cough and cold aisle of many pharmacies, there are quite a few products to choose from.
 Mucinex D (guaifenesin / pseudoephedrine) and Mucinex DM (guaifenesin / dextromethorphan) are two of the more popular cough medications available.
-Their names sound similar, but they contain different ingredients and treat different symptoms of the common cold.
+Their names are very similar, but they contain different ingredients and treat different symptoms of the common cold.

 1. Mucinex D helps with nasal congestion, while Mucinex DM helps quiet a cough